What Is Minimalism? 5 Tips For Living A Minimalist Lifestyle, From Actual Minimalists

 Lyn Alden, founder of Lyn Alden Investment Strategy, attributes minimalism as the cause of financial freedom in her life, allowing her to pay off $50,000 in student loans in 5 years and build a six-figure portfolio in her 20s, while still being able to enjoy luxury expenses from time to time.

 Alden recommends a “financial audit” – taking a look at your financial accounts, home and retirement plan.

 First, make a list of all your financial and credit or loan accounts to measure your net worth and then observe your monthly income and expenses.
 This will give you a “snapshot,” as Alden explains, of your financial situation.

-Additionally, she asserts to “pay yourself first,” by increasing your automatic paycheck allocations and putting more money into your retirement plan at work.
+Additionally, she emphasizes the need to “pay yourself first,” by increasing your automatic paycheck allocations and putting more money into your retirement plan at work.
 By putting more money into your retirement, you’re able to focus more on minimal spending efforts, i.e., the more you’re saving, the less you’re spending.

 Laptops, television, smart phones, tablets – it’s no surprise that we can feel overwhelmed at times, surrounded by technology.
 While they can be useful tools in your professional and personal life, overexposure to multiple forms of technology for prolonged periods of time can lead to a cluttered mind.

-The pair known as the Minimalists compare technology to a paint can.
-On one hand, a can of paint can be used to beautify a home’s façade; on the other, it can be used to graffiti a wall at a public park.
+Millburn and Nicodemus – the Minimalists – compare technology to a paint can.
+On one hand, a can of paint can be used to beautify a home’s facade; on the other, it can be used to graffiti a wall at a public park.
 In that same way, the Minimalists suggest that technology could be used for good or bad: connecting with a family member or being stuck in an endless stream of social media.

 Keeping in theme with the idea of living simply, consider applying a minimal mindset in your perspective of technology and social media usage.